zowe/docs-site/docs/user-guide/use-certificates.md

 2. You do not have a certificate and wish to generate a new one.

 The `zwe init certificate` command supports both scenarios.
-The input parameters that control certificate configuration are specified in the section `zowe.setup.certificates`
+The input parameters that control certificate configuration are specified in the section `zowe.setup.certificates`.

 ### Use multiple certificate authorities